 It’s no surprise that parents worry about their kids.
 If the school their children attend uses an access control system to manage internal security, it can create peace of mind.

 - If they know their children are protected against all of the above threats, you’ll have very happy parents

 - If they know site attendance is tracked, they know their child is as safe as possible and truancy can be detected

 Thinking about access control systems for your school?

 Have a look at a few pictures from a recent project.

 If you are in charge of security and currently looking at your options, head over to our dedicated school security service pages:

 The benefits & advantages of access control & door entry systems – article summary

-For security-conscious schools, the benefits & advantages of security systems for schools simply can’t be ignored.
+For security-conscious schools, they cannot ignore the benefits and advantages of security systems for schools.

 - Controlling, granting, and restricting access